arielf/speedtests/README.md

 ##### flow explanation:

 -  The `speedtest` utility (`apt install speedtest-cli`) collects speed data from various data-centers
 - `my-speedtest.many` is a perl-script wrapper around `speedtest`.
-It figures out the closest N data-centers & checks your speed against each of them.
+It figures out the closest N data-centers & checks the speed to each of them.
 - `speedtests.R` is an R script to generate a chart from the data-set
 - `speedtests.R` depends on `R` + the `data.table` & `ggplot2` libraries
 - `speedtests.R` tries to call `nomacs` to view the generated chart.
 YMMV.
 Change it to your favorite image viewer or ignore the error at the end.